nestjs/docs.nestjs.com/content/recipes/prisma.md

 $ npm install @prisma/client
 ```

-Note that this command automatically invokes the `prisma generate` command for you.
+Note that during installation, Prisma automatically invokes the `prisma generate` command for you.
 In the future, you need to run this command after _every_ change to your Prisma models to update your generated Prisma Client.

 > **Note** The `prisma generate` command reads your Prisma schema and updates the generated Prisma Client library inside `node_modules/@prisma/client`.